mmckechney/DocumentIntelAndAISearchIndexing/README.md

 _Assumption:_ all instances of the Document Intelligence share the same URL (such as: https://eastus.api.cognitive.microsoft.com/)

+### Multiple Azure OpenAI endpoints

+In a similar way with Document Intelligence, to ensure high throughput, you can deploy multiple Azure OpenAI accounts.
+To assist in load balancing, the accounts are front-ended with Azure API Management which handled the load balancing and circuit breaker should an instance get overloaded.

 ## Get Started

 To try out the sample end-to-end process, you will need:

 - An Azure subscription that you have privileges to create resources.
-- Your public IP address.
-You can easily find it by following [this link](https://www.bing.com/search?q=what+is+my+ip).
 - Have the [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

 ### Running deployment script

+1. **IMPORTANT**: Open and edit the `main.bicepparam` file found in the `infra` folder.
+This file will contain the information needed to properly deploy the API Management and Azure OpenAI accounts:

+    - **APIM settings**
+      - `apiManagementPublisherEmail` - set this to your email or the email address of the APIM owner
+      - `apiManagementPublisherName` - your name or the name of the APIM owner

+    - **Azure OpenAI model settings**

+      - `azureOpenAIEmbeddingModel` - embedding model you will use to generate the embeddings
+      - `embeddingModelVersion` - the version of the embedding model to use
+      - `embeddingMaxTokens` - the maximum 'chunk' size you want to used to split up large documents for embedding and indexing.
+Be sure it does not exceed the limit of the model you have chosen.
+      - `azureOpenAIChatModel` - the chat/completions model to use
+      - `chatModelVersion` - the versio of the chat model

+    - **Azure OpenAI deployment settings**

+        For each deployment you want to create, add an object type type as per the example below (note `name` is optional)

+        ``` bicep
+        var eastUs = {
+            name: ''
+            location: 'eastus'
+            suffix: 'eastus'
+        }
+        ```

+        then, add that object variable to the `openAIInstances` parameter value such as:

+        ``` bicep
+        param openAIInstances = [
+            eastUs
+            eastus2
+            canadaEast
+        ]
+        ```

-1. Login to the Azure CLI:  `az login`
+2. Login to the Azure CLI:  `az login`
-2. Run the deployment command
+3. Run the deployment command

     ``` PowerShell
-    .\deploy.ps1 -appName "<less than 6 characters>" -location "<azure region>" -docIntelligenceInstanceCount "<number needed>"`
+    .\deploy.ps1 -appName "<less than 6 characters>" -location "<azure region>" -docIntelligenceInstanceCount "<number needed>"
-        -azureOpenAIAccountName "<AOAI Acct Name>" -azureOpenAiResourceGroupName "<AOAI Rg Name>" `
-        -azureOpenAiEmbeddingModel "<AOAI Text Embedding Model>" -azureOpenAiEmbeddingDeployment "<AOAI Text Embedding Deployment>" `
-        -azureOpenAiEmbeddingMaxTokens "<Max tokens of selected embedding model" `

     ```

 These scripts will create all of the Azure resources and RBAC role assignments needed for the demonstration.